thomhoward/ui-kit/packages/quantic/README.md

 ### When Should I Use Quantic?

 While Quantic is the modern library to use to build Coveo for Salesforce search UIs, there is currently a Salesforce AppExchange limitation preventing the release of Quantic there.
-As a consequence, the library is deployed as a managed package.
+As opposed to [standard Coveo Lightning Components that you can drag and drop out of the box](https://docs.coveo.com/en/1033/#adding-lightning-components), the Quantic library is deployed as a managed package and requires you to create your own components from it.
-Provided that you have developer skills, you can wrap the components of that managed package to create your own ones, which you can then assemble to create your search UI.
+In other words, provided that you have developer skills, you can wrap the components of the Quantic managed package to create your own components, which you can then assemble to create your search UI.
 If you have developer skills and want to create a new Coveo for Salesforce search UI, we recommend using Quantic.

 ### Install Quantic